Rivers to sponsor indigenes at Ethiopian Aviation Academy – The Sun Nigeria

-Speaking during his recent visit to the corporate headquarters of Ethiopian Airlines at Addis Ababa, Governor Wike said that Rivers State Government would train its indigenes to become aviation professionals.
+Speaking during his recent visit to the corporate headquarters of Ethiopian Airlines at Addis Ababa, Governor Wike said Rivers State government would train it’s indigenes to become aviation professionals.

-He said that the partnership entered with Ethiopian Airlines will help the state meet the manpower needs for the new regional aviation hub.

-“We are looking forward to partnering with Ethiopian Airlines on many fronts.
-First for Ethiopian Airlines to fly permanently from Port Harcourt.
+His words: “We are looking forward to partnering with Ethiopian Airlines on many fronts.
+First, for Ethiopian Airlines to fly permanently from Port Harcourt.

-“The State Government is also interested in training Rivers indigenes in the Ethiopian Aviation Academy as we work towards making Rivers State a regional aviation hub”, he said.
+“The State Government is also interested in training Rivers indigenes in the Ethiopian Aviation Academy as we work towards making Rivers State a regional aviation hub”.

 Governor Wike also detailed his Executive Assistant (Research and Documentation), Dr Jacob Beredugo and Professor Kaisirm Nwuke, a Rivers professional working with an international agency in Ethiopia to liaise with the management of Ethiopian Airlines to actualize the goals of the Rivers Government/Ethiopian Airlines partnership.